Bankruptcy Real Estate Attorney in Howell, New Jersey

 If your property has enough equity to cause a problem in liquidation, you can instead explore filing a Chapter 13 bankruptcy case.
 Unlike Chapter 7 bankruptcy, Chapter 13 does not involve any liquidation process and instead focuses on reorganization.

 As part of your debt reorganization, you can propose a plan to repay your mortgage lender any arrears that might have accrued on your account.
-You can also propose that you be permitted to retain your real estate on a temporary basis with the intent to sell that property after a specific window of time.
+You can also propose that you be permitted to retain your real estate temporarily with the intent to sell that property after a specific window of time.
 The specifics of your proposal will depend on your individual circumstances and your ultimate goal for the involved property or properties.

 Whether you file for Chapter 7 bankruptcy or Chapter 13 bankruptcy, you will benefit from the automatic stay.
 This automatic stay is effective immediately upon filing your bankruptcy petition.